angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 - TO
 :::

-## Echo of Eons piles
+## Echo of Eons

 You can use :card[EoE] as a larger version of Ideas Unbound or Deep Analysis which also interacts favourably with Consider.
-This is not a commonly used card but if you wanted to maybe try and utilise Storm cards or perhaps run additional LEDs then it might be useful.
+This is not a commonly used card but if you wanted to maybe try and utilise Storm cards or perhaps ignore Endurance for the most part then it might be useful.

 In order for these piles to work and not kill you, you must ensure you have at least one additional card available either in hand or that you can put into your